Elerir/NV-Broadcast-Autotoggle/README.md

 ## What's next
 - "Choose your software" to control Nvidia Broadcast
+- Needs to find a way to fix multiple task start (for instance, zoom starts 3 process, and stops 2 process), thus, if changedenoisingstate takes too long, it might creates issues
 ## Donations
 - Any donation will be greatly appreciated to the following Ethereum address : 0xE75Ad8f2De7A67b20C90b8B6742B96B3CdECC0d8